zikozee/K8s-Resources/README.md

 Once this is done and we are sure, we can remove the mirror property and direct all traffic to v2

-this is also fine incase we have so meny instances and rolling update is not suitbale
+this is also fine in-case we have so many instances and rolling update is not suitable

 CANARY:: once we are sure that Mirroring is fine, we can then implement canary To ensure output/response is not affected :::File 09-.../ 11-istio.../ 05-helloworld-canary.yaml